nathanaelbosch/nathanaelbosch.github.io/index.md

 I am a PhD student in machine learning at the University of Tübingen and the International Max Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)), supervised by [Philipp Hennig](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/methoden-des-maschinellen-lernens/personen/philipp-hennig/).
-My research mostly focuses on [**probabilistic numerics**](https://www.probabilistic-numerics.org/) for differential equations, where we treat numerical solvers themselves as probabilistic inference with the goal to develop methods that provide efficient quantification of numerical error and enable new ways to do data-driven inference in dynamical systems.
+My research mostly focuses on [**probabilistic numerics**](https://www.probabilistic-numerics.org/) for differential equations, where I treat numerical solvers themselves as probabilistic inference with the goal to develop methods that provide efficient quantification of numerical error and enable new ways to do data-driven inference in dynamical systems.

 I also like to make my research widely accessible in the form of [open-source software](/code/),